Past Performance – Don’t Chase It!

 US News: Don’t Fall Into the Past-Performance Trap

 How do you consider past investment performance when pursuing a better financial planning and investment experience?
-Meet with a fee-only investment advisor in Austin, TX or online.
+Meet with a fee-only investment advisor in Los Angeles or online.